 - Consider that there may be deeper underlying issues that need to be addressed, and the anxiety is merely a warning sign that something else is wrong (link)

 If you’re qualified to speak on dealing with anxiety or you have a story you’re comfortable sharing, you’re very welcome to make a submission here and I’ll add it to this article.
+Input from therapists who have experience treating people with anxiety is especially welcome.

 And finally, as this is a serious topic that relates to your health, please do not take this as a substitute for actual therapy.
 This post is intended to give you some ideas for combating anxiety, but if you are suffering from severe anxiety, it’s recommended that you seek professional help in your area.